Tobias Kraulich: Career

 After his beginnings in the youth of SV Empor Erfurt, Kraulich moved to the youth department of Rot-Weiß Erfurt in the summer of 2014.
 There, he also made his professional debut in the 3.
 Liga, when on 16 March 2018 he was in the starting lineup in the 2–4 away loss to SV Wehen Wiesbaden.

 On 10 July 2020, Würzburger Kickers announced that Kraulich had signed a two-year contract with the club.

 Kraulich joined 3.
 Liga club SV Meppen following Würzburger Kickers' relegation to the Regionalliga Bayern in the 2021–22 season.
 He signed a two-year contract on 29 August 2022.

+On 16 June 2023, Kraulich moved to Dynamo Dresden on a one-season deal.

+On 31 May 2024, Kraulich signed with Rot-Weiss Essen.